Bill Newton (basketball)

-Bill R. Newton (born December 22, 1950) is an American retired power forward–center who played two seasons in the American Basketball Association (NBA) as a member of the Indiana Pacers during the 1972–73 and 1973–74 seasons.
-Born in Rockville, Indiana, he attended Louisiana State University.
+Bill R. Newton (born December 22, 1950) is an American former basketball player.
+A power forward–center, he played two seasons in the American Basketball Association (NBA) as a member of the Indiana Pacers during the 1972–73 and 1973–74 seasons.
+Born in Rockville, Indiana, he attended Louisiana State University and played for coach Press Maravich.

 While at Louisiana State, he amassed 1,339 career points & 802 career rebounds.
 He finished his career as the school's 4th all-time leading rebounder.
-While at LSU, he helped lead them to the 1970 NIT Final Four, was a 2-time ALL-$EC selection and team captain & MVP his senior year (1971–72).
-He participated in 1972 U.S. Olympic trials and selected as an alternate.
+While at LSU, he helped lead them to the 1970 NIT Final Four, was a 2-time ALL-SEC selection, team captain & MVP his senior year (1971–72).
+He participated in 1972 U.S. Olympic trials and was selected as an alternate.
 He was named to LSU's 1970s All-Decade Team.

-He played for coach Press Maravich.

 In 2013, he was inducted into the Indiana Basketball Hall of Fame He attended Rockville, Indiana High School, leading the Rox to a record of 19-3 and a Wabash River Conference title his senior season (1967–68).
 He led the state of Indiana in rebounding (22.0 rbs/game) his senior season.